Hyperrhiz 29

 Merve Güven Özkerim: Do you think generative art and blockchain technology can be a tool in shaping discussions around gender, identity and representation?
 What effects do you think all these technologies will have on society and culture?

-So I think that Web 3 will deliver on its promise.
-It really needs to engage with other forms of art, making to support these forms.
-And to engage with works that raise difficult and complex questions and are not just, perhaps pleasing to the eye.
+So I think that for Web3 to deliver on its promise, the ecosystem needs to engage with works that raise difficult and complex questions and are not just pleasing to the eye.

 Merve Güven Özkerim: In your opinion, have art and technology developed historically within power relations, and have their basic principles been shaped by this dynamic?
 So, what position did poetry take within these relations?

 Ana Maria Caballero: Everything develops within power, relations.
 We live in a society that is patriarchal.
-It’s just a fact.
-You look at who’s in power and it’s just absolutely self-evident.
-I mean, men have been the President of the United States since the United States was founded.
-I speak to that, because that’s where I was born and I also was raised in Columbia, where there hasn’t been a woman President.
-We’ve reached levels of, you know, high levels, mayors, senators, etc, but not the top office.
-And it’s a struggle.
+You look at who’s in power and it’s self-evident.
+Men have been Presidents of the United States since it was founded.

 Merve Güven Özkerim: In an interview with Morgan Meaker (2023), Cory Doctorow highlights that major technology platforms lock users into their systems to maintain control and emphasises that interoperability is the solution.
 He sees interoperability as a crucial step that will allow users to leave the platforms and regain control of the internet.
 Do you agree with this view ?

 Ana Maria Caballero: I just don’t know if it’s enough, to be honest.
 Because ultimately we need a host, don’t we?
-We need to meet somewhere and it’s hard to imagine a world or a reality where that wouldn’t be a need and wouldn’t end up being centralised and dominated by what are the existing systems of power?
+We need to meet somewhere and it’s hard to imagine a reality where that wouldn’t end up being centralised and dominated by the existing systems of power.

 Merve Güven Özkerim: On the other hand, do you think that artists who produce work that is more suitable for display within the limitations of Twitter, Facebook and other major technology platforms have an advantage?